IMIO/pas.plugins.imio/README.rst

 Install pas.plugins.imio from addons page.

-To update list of users, go to this view : /@@add-authentic-users?type=usagers
+To update list of users, go to one of this view :

-auth.imio.be
+- /@@add-authentic-users?type=usagers
+- /@@add-authentic-users?type=agents

 Translations